 - director’s and officers’ liability insurance cover through Comcover, the Commonwealth self-managed fund

-- not entered into any deeds of indemnity in relation to director’s and officers’ liability.
+- not entered into any deeds of indemnity in relation to the director’s and officers’ liability.

 The Museum reviewed its insurance coverage during the year to ensure that it remained appropriate for its operations.